RATIO 3 - CENTER FOR SEX AND CULTURE

 Center for Sex and Culture: The Dirty Comics Show.

 Artists: Agnes Czaja, Avery Cassell, Nickie Charles, Edie Fake, Mari Naomi, Christine Smith.

-Comment by AB: There's a place in all of our lives for erotica, whether we care to admit it or not.
+Comment by AB: There's a place for erotica in all of our lives, whether we care to admit it or not.
 For those art aficionados among us who do, there's the Center for Sex and Culture and their monthly aesthetic junkets into boundless realms of human sexuality.